MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-slotting.md

 1. Go to **Warehouse management \> Setup \> Replenishment \> Slotting templates**.
 1. Select **New** to create a template.

 Next, you must set up the template header, slotting specifications, and location directives, as explained in the following subsections.
-Setup below follows the setup for slotting for sales orders.
+The following setup is similar to the setup for slotting for sales orders.
 Slotting for transfer orders will follow the same guidelines, except that the **Demand type** will be *Transfer orders*.

 #### Set up a sales orders slotting template header